mdoradocode/DBMS_CS457/PA3/Readme.txt

 For file reading, I use a CSV reader and writer, that I have to specify how the reading and writing is done I use many global variables to help keep track of what database, file, and command is being worked with.

-PA2 Design Document Questions:
+PA3 Design Document Questions:
-Tuples are stored, separated by commas, in rows within a csv file.
-The header or attributes will always be the first row in the file.
-Every row below that represents a tuple in the order in which they are inserted.

-The implementations of the following methods for this project are defined as such:
-INSERT: This takes a tuple in, as a list of arguments from the user and then appends them to the end of the table that is selected
-MODIFY: This takes in a table to look at, an attribute to search for, and an attribute to replace once the previous one is found.
-It writes all of the tuples to a new temp file, modifying tuples that match the search criteria, and then it creates a new version of the original file and writes the new data there.
-DELETE: This takes in a table to look at, an attribute to search for.
-It writes all the non matching attributes and writes them to a temp file and then writes the temp file back to the original problem
-SELECT: This does a special version of the rest of the code.
-It takes in arguments until it reaches 'from'.
-It then calculates the table and the type of arguments as well as the parameters using the relative position of 'from'
+Joins are implemented by taking in the statement and optimizing it to be understood by the programming.
+It then checks the join conditions (left, right, inner, and outer) and writes the corresponding rows to a temp file for display

 **--EXECUTION AND COMPILE INSTRUCTIONS:--**
-Open the file location such that you see a directory filled with "mdorado_pa2.py" and "PA2_test.sql" in your terminal or command prompt
+Open the file location such that you see a directory filled with "mdorado_pa3.py" and "PA3_test.sql" in your terminal or command prompt

-Make sure the test script labeled “PA2_test.sql” is in the same dir as the python file
+Make sure the test script labeled “PA3_test.sql” is in the same dir as the python file

-type "python mdorado_pa2.py" and press enter, this will run the test file and give the correct output.
+type "python mdorado_pa3.py" and press enter, this will run the test file and give the correct output.